Design Book

 Card

 Cards are used for content listings — news items, testimonials, tickets, records.
 The branded variant with a top border is the primary pattern.
-Cards in a grid use card-grid.

 Standard card